Neargye/nameof/doc/reference.md

 * All functions `constexpr` and `noexcept`.

 * To check is nameof_type supported compiler use macro `NAMEOF_TYPE_SUPPORTED` or constexpr constant `nameof::is_nameof_type_supported`.
+If nameof_type used on unsupported compiler, occurs the compilation error.
+To suppress error define macro `NAMEOF_TYPE_NO_CHECK_SUPPORT`.

 * To check is nameof_enum supported compiler use macro `NAMEOF_ENUM_SUPPORTED` or constexpr constant `nameof::is_nameof_enum_supported`.
+If nameof_enum used on unsupported compiler, occurs the compilation error.
+To suppress error define macro `NAMEOF_ENUM_NO_CHECK_SUPPORT`.

 ## `NAMEOF`